AhmedArslan/doppelganger/README.md

 # doppelganger
-Target site duplication assessment from alignment file and genomic location of somatic insertion sites.
+Target site duplication assessment from second and third generation alignment file and genomic location of somatic insertion sites.

   ## Instructions to generate input files: